 Income exemptions

-If the annual gross farming income was less than $7,000 in the previous income tax year, you may be eligible to apply for one of the available income exemptions.
-If you receive a gross farm income exemption, you are also exempt from the FBR requirement for that year.
-When you receive your Farm Tax Program confirmation of approval form from Agricorp, it will note when your exemption expires.
-To remain eligible for the Farm Tax Program, you must contact Agricorp before your exemption expires.
+If your annual gross farming income was less than $7,000 in the previous income tax year, you may be eligible to apply for one of the available income exemptions.
+If you receive a gross farming income exemption, you are also exempt from the FBR requirement for that year.
+Income exemptions expire after a specified period of time of no longer than 3 years.
+The timeline for expiry is communicated with approval of an exemption.

 Start-up farm businesses